djannot/dcos-demos/dcos-secure-pipeline/README.md

 Go to `Manage Jenkins` and click on the `Correct` button on the top right corner.

-Check `Pipeline: Step API` and click on `Download now and install after restart`
+Check `Pipeline: API` and `Pipeline: Step API` and click on `Download now and install after restart`

 Check the option to restart automatically Jenkins.